gwu-libraries/libsite-hours/library_hours/README.txt

 Creates a Drupal block.
 Sets current day and date and open hours.
 Hours are pulled from WRLC's hours API http://www.libraries.wrlc.org/admin/hours/.

-There is an optional file that can contain exceptions and custom text: library-hours_special.php: uncomment and adjust as needed, and place in the Drupal theme root.
+There is a file for exceptions and custom text: library_hours_special.php: uncomment and adjust as needed.

 SCRC Hours
 ----------